canalem/clusterpluck/tutorials/03_Open_Cluster_Refine.rst

 Use the ``search()`` function which needs the position supplied in strings.
-As we suspect the cluster is being found, *just copy and paste the RA and Dec from above*.
+As we suspect the cluster is being found, *just copy and paste the RA and Dec from above* or use values from google (as long as they are in the same format).
 Then it is a case of entering values for the proper motion filter.

 First use the ``pmra`` and ``pmdec`` keywords to define the centre of